lukmanulhakeemt/dotnet-2017/README.md

 # DotNet Core Demo
-This repository contains projects for exploring the features of DoteNet Core.
+This repository contains projects for exploring the features of `DotNet Core`.
 It was stared as part of a demo for community event.
-Along with Core features, we extended it to explore new and upcoming technologies like Docker, Azure Container Services, Docker Swarm and Kubernetes.
+Along with Core features, we extended it to explore new and upcoming technologies like `Docker, Azure Container Services, Docker Swarm and Kubernetes`.

 There are mainly two projects which are used for exploring container related technologies.
 - coremvc